How to Generate More Website Traffic

 Connect and engage with your audience on a platform they're already spending time on.
 Be active and connect with others in your niche.
 Become part of the community.
 If you just shout into the void by posting content, you'll never develop the traction to drive that traffic to your site.

 Incorporate social media buttons to make it easier for visitors to share your content with their network.
-Social media sharing buttons automatically generate a link and use the title of the blog post so it's easy for readers to customize and share with their own audiences.
+Social media sharing buttons automatically generate a link and use the blog post's title so it's easy for readers to customize and share with their audiences.

 3. Guest Posting

-When you do a guest post you have an opportunity to link to your website while showing you're active in the community.
-Find a site that is a good fit for your company and that accepts guest posts.
-Develop a pitch to present to appropriate blogs you’d like to have publish your post.
+When you do a guest post, you can link to your website while showing you're active in the community.
+Find a site that fits your company well and accepts guest posts.
+Develop a pitch to present to appropriate blogs you'd like to have published your post.

 You will get more consideration if the pitch shows you've done your research.
 Be respectful when approaching sites you'd like to guest post on.
 Follow the instructions they provide in their editorial guidelines when you submit your pitch.
 A cold approach is only acceptable if you cannot find these guidelines.

-In your pitch, you should explain how and why your piece will appeal to their readers.
+You should explain how and why your piece will appeal to their readers in your pitch.
 Maybe point out a gap in their content (carefully and graciously) and then describe how your piece fills it.
 Don't compete with their existing content or be competitive in your pitch.
-Should you get something published, be sure you answer any questions relating to your piece.
+Should you get something published, answer any questions relating to your piece.

 4. Commenting

-You can leave comments on other sites as a way to generate traffic to your site.
+You can leave comments on other sites to generate traffic to your site.
 Start by finding sites that post content related to your niche.
-By leaving comments on relevant industry blogs you can gain visibility and conversions as opposed to simply gaining visitors.
+You can gain visibility and conversions by commenting on relevant industry blogs instead of gaining visitors.
 Be sure you're adding something worthwhile to the discussion.

-Avoid embedding links in your comments to avoid sounding simply like you're making an attempt to plant your flag on their lawn.
-You can use your site's link in the URL field when you enter your name and email, again, being sure to add to the conversation or challenge an idea.
+Avoid embedding links in your comments to avoid sounding like you're attempting to plant your flag on their lawn.
+You can use your site's link in the URL field when you enter your name and email, again being sure to add to the conversation or challenge an idea.

 5. Content Marketing

-Create a blog (should you not already have one) and then post content that is useful, valuable, and shareable on a consistent schedule.
+Establish your Inbound Marketing Strategy and create a blog (should you not already have one), and then consistently post content that is useful, valuable, and shareable.
 Create infographics featuring industry stats that are relevant to your niche and will be easy to share.
-Create a regular content series so that your audience can look forward to new installments.
+Create a regular content series so your audience can expect new installments.

 Follow these steps to write good posts that will attract the audience you want:

-• Find out more about your audience by building a buyer persona; include details so as to target the best segment for your content.
+• Find out more about your audience by building a buyer persona; include details to target the best segment for your content.

-• Do SEO research to learn about what your audience is looking for; find out what their questions are.
+• Do SEO research to learn what your audience is looking for; find out their questions.

 • Start writing by creating a draft that answers one of those questions.